thelichedev/blog/posts/my_first_bug.md

 Thankfully this is not his first rodeo, so he dutifully backed up the configuration files before setting up the new software, which means we can at least restore the previous configuration.

-Unfortunately, the client's demonstration cannot be done with done with the previous version of the control application, and the new version requires a new version of the configuration, which my application has to generate.
+Unfortunately, the client's demonstration cannot be done with the previous version of the control application, and the new version requires a new version of the configuration, which my application has to generate.
 So we can't simply rollback the software and configuration to the previous version.